 *Note: There will be candle-lighting at 7 PM and a contemplative cello introduction at 7:15 pm.

 If you arrive between 7:15 pm and 7:30 pm, you will not be able to enter until 7:30 pm.

-Services will begin promptly at 9:45 am.
-Please show up early at 9:30 AM to get settled and to ensure that we can start on time.
+Services will begin promptly with singing at 9:30 am.
+Please show up early at 9:15 AM to get settled and to ensure that we can start on time.

 Yizkor, the memorial service for mourning the loss of loved ones, will be conducted sometime between 12 and 1:00pm.

 We will be joined by the Isaac Agree Downtown Synagogue for Yom Kippur afternoon, evening and a potluck break-fast.

 Yom Kippur afternoon will feature multiple options for learning and prayer, including traditional ritual, intellectual discussion, Torah learning, embodied spiritual practice, and contemplative singing.
 If you are interested in leading a workshop, please email our coordinator Raya at RayaPapaya@gmail.com!

 Our break-fast at the conclusion of Yom Kippur will be a pescetarian/vegetarian pot-luck!
 Please be sure to label your contribution with the ingredients it contains, paying special attention to potential allergens!
 If relevant/known, please also specify if the food was prepared in a kosher kitchen.

 |4:30 PM||Discussion on Guilt / Meditation Practice Session|